Singular-Genomics/singular-genomics.github.io/docs/g4x_data/g4x_output.md

 > `<sample_id>_run_metadata.json:` JSON file containing much of the same information as the run_meta.json along with extra core metrics information (such as tissue area, total tx, etc).

-> `<sample_id>.tar:` Tarball containing all other files from this directory bundled into one file.
-This can be loaded into the G4X-viewer directly with the “single file upload” option to avoid dragging each file individually.
-May take longer to load than the individual files due to needing to untar the components before displaying on the Viewer.
+> `<sample_id>.tar:` Tarball containing the spatial transcript data for the specified tissue block, not to be confused with the aggregate .tar file used for the G4X Viewer single file upload option.

 <br>

-### metrics/
+### /metrics/

 > `core_metrics.csv:` CSV file containing a set of core metrics for the tissue block including total transcripts, total area, number of cells and more.